|Domain:||Communication and Interpersonal Skills|

 If you do not wish to pursue formal accreditation, you may choose to receive a Certificate of Attendance at the end of the workshop.

-All Professional staff are welcome to attend.
+All staff are welcome to attend.
 However, this course is designed for members of the general public who do not have formal training, education or qualifications in mental health related fields and is pitched at an introductory level.

 The course covers helping adults in mental health crisis situations and/or in the early stages of mental health problems.